nickredmark/ooth/README.md

 NOTE: Until version 1.0.0 is reached, the API will be unstable and can't be considered safe for production.

-## Roadmap

-A roadmap can be found in the [ooth github projects](https://github.com/nmaro/ooth/projects/1).

 ## Staart

 If you want to integrate this library with a GUI, you might want to check out the sister project [Staart](https://github.com/nmaro/staart).